cornelius-muhatia/spring-chasis-resource/readme.md

 ResponseEntity with statuses:
 - 200 on success
 - 404 if the entity doesn't exist in the database
-- 400 on validation errors (Relies on javax validation)
+- 400 on validation errors (Relies on javax validation, unique and relational validation as specified on create resource above)
 - 409 on unique field validation errors
 - 417 if the entity us pending approval actions or if changes were not found on the current entity